 The value that will be used to trigger automatic reminders when the balance reaches the specified threshold.
+The automatic reminder email is sent out daily until the account balance meets or exceeds this threshold.

 Tax Details

 Registrar Tax Number

 The tax number for the Registrar.
 Users with the correct permissions can enter this value, up to a maximum of 256 characters.